jkeohan/scatterplot-workshop/module-1-importing-data.md

 **Starter Code:** [D3 - Scatterplot - Importing Data - Starter](https://codepen.io/jkeohan/pen/RQPEox)

-D3's main focus is rendering charts and graphs that represent one or more data sets.
-Sometimes the data can be generated on the spot like using an array of numbers to render circles but most of the time D3 first needs to import,  parser and format data before it can render it in the form and shape dictated by the visualization  D3 comes with several convenience methods that support importing data such as:
+D3's main focus is rendering charts and graphs that represent one or more datasets.
+Sometimes the data can be generated on the spot, like using an array of numbers to render circles, but most of the time D3 first needs to import,  parser, and format data before it can render it in the form and shape dictated by the visualization.
+D3 comes with several convenience methods that support importing data, such as:

 - d3.text, d3.csv, d3.tsv, d3.dsv, d3.json, d3.image

-There are quite a few more but these methods would be able to import the most commonly used formats of data sets.
+There are quite a few more but these methods would be able to import the most commonly used formats of datasets.

 #### Using D3.CSV

-For the purpose of the scatterplot we will initially test the d3.csv() method included in the D3V4 library to import the data and then convert it to be used with d3-fetch.
+For the purpose of the scatterplot we will initially test the d3.csv() method, included in the D3V4 library, to import the data and then convert it to be used with d3-fetch.

 ```
 d3.csv(url, (d) =>  { console.log('data is: ', d)})